-CRI295 Act 120 Police Recruit
+CRI295 Act 120 Police Recruit Academy 12 Credits

-Academy 12 Credits The Act 120 Police Recruit Academy provides for 754 hours of theoretical and experiential education designed to provide the student with the knowledge and skills required to be certified as a municipal police officer in the material, didactic skills, and standards of performance for successful completion of this program are prescribed by the Pennsylvania Municipal Police Officers Education and Training Commission.
+The Act 120 Police Recruit Academy provides for 750 hours of theoretical and experiential education designed to provide the student with the knowledge and skills required to be certified as a municipal police officer in the Commonwealth of Pennsylvania.
+Curriculum material, didactic skills, and standards of performance for successful completion of this program are prescribed by the Pennsylvania Municipal Police Officers Education and Training Commission.